Transfer learning of optimal QAOA parameters in combinatorial optimization: Introduction

 \section{Introduction}

-Solving COPs is perceived as one of the major application for the near future of quantum computation.
+Solving COPs is perceived as one of the major applications for the near future of quantum computation.
 There are three main reasons for this.
 First, COPs can be effectively encoded in Hamiltonians, where the ground state corresponds to the optimal solution of the problem \cite{Lucas2014, Kochenberger2014}.
 Second, COPs have practical applications and are hard to solve \cite{Ohzeki2020}.
 Third, quantum algorithms to solve these problems need few resources and can be tested on current state-of-the-art quantum hardware \cite{Harrigan2021, Niroula2022, Shaydulin2023}.

-One of the most studied quantum algorithms for solving COPs is QAOA \citep{Farhi2014}.
-QAOA consists of p layers, each of which includes the COP cost Hamiltonian encoded in a parametric unitary gate with parameters $\gamma_i$ and a ``mixer'' parametric unitary gate with parameters $\beta_i$.
-In this context, the parameters are adjusted to minimize the expectation value of the cost Hamiltonian using a classical optimizer.
-To some extent, QAOA can be seen as a trotterized quantum annealing protocol where the number of layers p determines the precision of the solution \cite{Cerezo2021}.
-Over the parametric initialization methods, linear ramp has shown good performance compared with other initialization methods of the QAOA parameters \cite{Zhou2020}.
-This method is inspired by an adiabatic evolution, and it gives a first indication that parameters that work on one problem can also be found to work on another problem.
-The underlying idea of parameter transfer is very promising, as it has been shown that finding parameters for variation quantum algorithms, such as QAOA, is NP-hard~\cite{Bittel2021}.
+One of the most studied quantum algorithms for solving COPs is QAOA \cite{Farhi2014}.
+QAOA consists of $p$ layers, each of which includes the COP cost Hamiltonian encoded in a parametric unitary gate with parameters $\gamma_i$ and a ``mixer'' parametric unitary gate with parameters $\beta_i$.
+In this context, the parameters are adjusted to improve the probability of finding good solutions to the problem.
+Different techniques have been proposed to improve the performance of QAOA.
+For example, warm-start \cite{Egger2021, Tate2023, Tate2023b} is used to adjust QAOA in order to start it from solutions obtained by classical algorithms or recursive QAOA \cite{FinZgar2024} which uses the QAOA to produce sequences of reduced problems.
+In \cite{Abbas2023, He2024} are reviews of different techniques used in QAOA.
+To some extent, QAOA can be seen as a trotterized quantum annealing protocol where the number of layers $p$ determines the precision of the solution \cite{Cerezo2021, Willsch2022}.

+The most used technique to find the $\gamma$ and $\beta$ parameters in QAOA consists of a subroutine of classical optimization where QAOA provides samples used to obtain the expectation value of the cost Hamiltonian.
+Subsequently, a classical solver produces new $\gamma$ and $\beta$ parameters to minimize the expectation value.
+This process is repeated until a good set of parameters is found or other stopping criteria is reached.
+There are many limitations to this approach, e.g., finding the optimal set ofparameters has been proved to be an NP-Hard problem \cite{Bittel2021, Akshay2020QAOAReachabilityDeficitBarrenPlateauQAOA}.
+Additionally, the energy landscape of the parameterized QAOA has many local minima where classical solvers can easily get trapped \cite{Bittel2021, Kremenetski2021}.
+Moreover, implementations on real hardware face an even greater challenge, the noise inherent in current quantum devices makes the search for the minima of the objective function unfeasible after only a few QAOA layers \cite{Zhou2020, Kossmann2022}.